HAROS-framework/haros-design-docs/README.md

-# haros-design-docs
+# HAROS Design Documents

-Design documents and notes for HAROS
+This repository holds design documents and notes relative to the development of the HAROS framework.